-6. Support (a) the introduction of a financial incentive for residents to compost their own waste, yes (b) the re-introduction of Council educational programs to encourage a range of waste minimisation practices.
-Promote change to the waste collection systems for businesses in order to encourage reuse and re-cycling. yes (Commercial properties are not provided with the same recycling services as residents, and there is no incentive for businesses to recycle waste.)
+6. Support (a) the introduction of a financial incentive for residents to compost their own waste, Yes, subject to staff advice (b) the re-introduction of Council educational programs to encourage a range of waste minimisation practices.
+YES 7.
+Promote change to the waste collection systems for businesses in order to encourage reuse and re-cycling.
+Yes, subject to the availability of State/federal funding (Commercial properties are not provided with the same recycling services as residents, and there is no incentive for businesses to recycle waste.)